-Soups are convenient both at home and when traveling.
-Healthy, simple and conveniently made in one pot, it’s something we regularly make when we are on the road, usually in the style of the country we are in so we can have a bit of fun experimenting with new tastes.
+Healthy, simple, and conveniently made in one pot, it’s something we regularly make when we are on the road.
+We especially like to try making soups in the style of the country we are in so we can have a bit of fun experimenting with new tastes.

 This recipe will make a thick soup, almost a stew.
 If you don’t want the soup to be thick, just add more water or reduce the amount of beans.